igelado/hcbravo/README.md

 ### Configuration File Structure

-The YAML file has three compulsory labels (`name`, `models`, and `system`) and two optional labels (`autopilot` and `annunciator`).
+The YAML file has three compulsory labels (`name`, `models`, `aircrafts`, and `system`) and two optional labels (`autopilot` and `annunciator`).

 The `name` label is a scalar that contains a string with the name of the profile, e.g., `Cessna 172SP`.
 The plugin uses this string to identify the profile, but its value **does not** affect how profiles are selected for a given aircraft.

+The `aircrafts` label is an enumeration of concrete aircrafts the profile applies to.
+When XPlain loads an aircraft, the plugin tries to match the aircraft's name with an element on this list.
+If a match is found, it will use the profile for the aircraft.

 The `models` label is an enumeration where each element is a valid ICAO model for which the profile is valid.
+The contents of this label is a backup mechanism to assign profiles to aircrafts.
-The plugin uses the list of models to determine which aircraft profiles are available for a given aircraft.
+If the plugin does not find a match for an aircraft's name, it uses the list of models to determine which aircraft profiles are available for a given aircraft.

 #### XPlane DataRef Labels